-A basin site assessment (assessment) would be conducted for each restoration basin to confirm the treatment approach and to identify suitable site-specific camp locations within that basin (Appendix I).
-The assessment evaluates the feasibility of restoring proposed waterbodies in an area to their natural fishless state.
-The assessment would include determining fish distribution; quantifying and marking strategic fish barriers; surveying for MYLF distribution; providing input for restoration methods particular to each site; determining accessibility and safety; finding a low impact base camp; and establishing a safe helicopter landing zone if warranted.
-The assessment details basin characteristics such as elevations; number of lakes, ponds and streams along with their attributes (deep, shallow, fishless or fish presence and distribution); habitats present and connectivity; number of lakes to be treated; assignment of numeric identification (most are nameless) to lakes; most likely treatment methods and any phasing needed; and description of barriers present or barriers needed to ensure continuation of fishless status.
+A basin site assessment (assessment) was conducted for each proposed fish eradication basin to confirm the treatment approach and to identify suitable site-specific camp locations within that basin (appendix I).
+The assessment evaluates the feasibility of eradicating nonnative fish from proposed waterbodies in an area to return habitat to its naturally fishless state.
+The assessment includes determining fish distribution; quantifying and marking strategic fish barriers; surveying for MYLF distribution; providing input for restoration methods particular to each site; determining accessibility and safety; finding a low impact base camp; and establishing a safe helicopter landing zone if warranted.
+The assessment details basin characteristics such as elevations; number of lakes, ponds and streams along with their attributes (deep, shallow, fishless or fish presence and distribution); habitats present and connectivity; number of lakes to be treated; assignment of numeric identification (most are nameless) to lakes; most likely treatment methods and any phasing needed; and description of barriers present or barriers needed to ensure continuation of a fishless state after eradication.
+All site assessments were conducted by NPS staff and researchers with multiple years of experience surveying aquatic habitats in the high Sierra Nevada.